TV Tropes Needs Your Help

 - Pride: Throughout the first season, she struggles with the many responsibilities that come with her being the Avatar, especially at points when her overconfidence and fear get the best of her.
-In fact, many of the constant expectations of those she is trying to protect due to her being the Avatar often lead to the worst possible result for her.
 In the book 1 finale, her pride is what allows Amon to capture her and remove her bending.
+Korra's pride also gets in the way of her asking for and accepting help from others, especially in season 4, while she is attempting to recover from mercury poisoning and PTSD.